wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/burn-transaction.md

 # Burn Transaction

 Burn transaction decreases the amount of token on sender's account and thereby the total amount of the token on the blockchain.
-Any account that owns a token (not necessarily the token issuer) can send the burn transaction.
+Any account that owns a token (not necessarily the token issuer) can send the Burn transaction.
 Burned tokens cannot be restored back to the account.

 ## Fee

-The minimum fee for a burn transaction is 0.001 WAVES, in case of burning a [smart asset](/en/blockchain/token/smart-asset) 0.005 WAVES.
+The minimum fee for a Burn transaction is 0.001 WAVES, in case of burning a [smart asset](/en/blockchain/token/smart-asset) 0.005 WAVES.

 If the transaction sender is a [dApp](/en/blockchain/account/dapp) or a [smart account](/en/blockchain/account/smart-account), the minimum fee is increased by 0.004 WAVES.